GuillaumeR16/env_claims_detector/README.md

 ## Conclusion

 STILL NEED TO BE DONE !!
+BUT is it really needed ?? to be disscused with the team